menu

 Housing costs in Belford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Belford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Even though Belford is a smaller town, it has many people who hop on public transportation – mostly a ferryboat for their daily commute to work.
+Even though Belford is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The per capita income in Belford in 2022 was $57,367, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $229,468 for a family of four.
+The per capita income in Belford in 2022 was $56,264, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $225,056 for a family of four.

 Belford is a somewhat ethnically-diverse town.
 The people who call Belford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belford residents report their race to be White, followed by Black or African-American.
-Belford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.03% of the town’s residents.
 Important ancestries of people in Belford include Irish, German, Italian, Polish, and English.

 The most common language spoken in Belford is English.
 Other important languages spoken here include Polish and Spanish.